kanow/operations/Documentation/UsersManual/Index.rst

 For showing the map in list view please activate the checkbox in plugin flexform.
 To override the automatic centering of the map in list view, you can use the settings in constants.
 Please note that the **override only works when you set all three values: latitude, longitude and zoom!**
 Please check that you have the right constant in ts.
 I had changed "overrideCenterLangList" to the correct acronym "overrideCenterLongList" in Version 1.1.0.

 The content in info window of google map you can change in fluid template in partial of operations.

 Since version 1.3.0 is it possible to use your own api key for google maps.
-Set this in constants when you need it.
+Set this in constants if you need this.